ginathegenius/aws-cda-study-guide/README.md

 ### S3
 - Files can be between 0-5TB
+- The largest file you can transfer to S3 using a PUT operation is 5GB
 - AWS recommends that you use Multipart Upload for files larger than 100MB
 - S3 Transfer Acceleration is recommended to increase upload speeds and especially useful in cases where your bucket resides in a Region other than the one in which the file transfer was originated
+- Cross-origin resource sharing (CORS) defines a way for client web applications that are loaded in one domain to interact with resources in a different domain
+- S3 buckets do not directly support HTTPS with a custom domain name

 #### Encryption
-- If file is to be encrypted at upload time, the x-amz-server-side-encryption parameter will be included in request header
+- If file is to be encrypted at upload time, the `x-amz-server-side-encryption` parameter will be included in request header
 - Server-Side Encryption
     - S3 Managed Keys – SSE-S3
     - AWS Key management Services KMS, managed keys - SSE-KMS
     - Server side encryption with customer provided keys – SSE-C
 - Client Side Encryption
     - Customer encrypts files before upload by leveraging AWS Encryption SDK

+## EC2
+It is best practice to deploy the SSL certificates on the Load Balancer.
+This implements SSL termination on the load balancer and off-loads this task from the application, thus reducing the load on EC2 instances.
+Additionally, it removes the requirement of distributing the certificate to all target EC2 instances

 ## Elastic Beanstalk
 ### Supported Platforms